Midushii/Era5-Evaporation-Duct-Prediction-Analysis/README.md

 ### License

-License information will be added as the project is prepared for public research release.
+This repository is currently being prepared for public research release.
+Licensing information will be provided with the release.

+For further information, please contact [midushi.maheswari@gmail.com]